-Student will be living away from home and incurring medical expenses not covered by the University Health Plan.
-Student estimates monthly expenses to be \$270.
-Financial Aid Office will add \$2708=\$2,160 to student's projected budget of \$51,700 to set the budget at \$53,860.
-If student's expenses change (increase or decrease) by more than \$500 over the term, the student must submit an updated estimate and supporting documentation to the Financial Aid Office, and they will reassess the student's financial aid package.
-The change in expenses can be provided at any time during the year and is not subject to deadlines noted elsewhere.
-The student will need to provide supporting documentation indicating that these expenses are not covered by other plans, as well as the receipt with the student's name or prescription with student's name.
+A second year Ontario resident will be living away from home and incurring medical expenses not covered by the University Health Plan.
+The student estimates monthly expenses to be \$270.
+The Financial Aid Office will add \$270x8=\$2,160 to the student's projected budget of \$54,991 to set the budget at \$57,151.
+If the student's expenses change (increase or decrease) by more than \$1,000 over the term, the student must submit an updated estimate and supporting documentation to the Financial Aid Office, and we will reassess the student's financial aid package.
+A change in expenses can be provided at any time during the year and is not subject to deadlines noted elsewhere.
+The student will need to provide supporting documentation indicating that these expenses are not covered by other plans, as well as the receipt with the student's name or prescription with the student's name.